ItsZeusBro/BrassTacks/README.md

 #### Hard Base Strings
 A good example of Hard Base Strings are pallindromes on alphabets.
 With the added caveat that the last letter in the alphabet is used once and all others are used twice.

-The pallindrome base string set is when you find all the unique ordinal sets of the alphabet and construct the base pallindrome on the alphabet.
+The Pallindrome Base Set is when you find all the unique ordinal sets of the alphabet and construct the base pallindrome on the alphabet.

 For example:
 - abcdefghijklmnopqrstuvwxyzyxwvutsrqponmlkjihgfedcba
 - bacdefghijklmnopqrstuvwxyzyxwvutsrqponmlkjihgfedcab
-- bcadefghijklmnopqrstuvwxyzyxwvutsrqponmlkjihgfedacb
+- cdefghijklmnopqrstuvwxyzyxwvutsrqponmlkjihgfedc

+A Compound Pallindrome Base Set is when you string the pallindrome base set together in a non recurring way abcdefghijklmnopqrstuvwxyzyxwvutsrqponmlkjihgfedcba bcdefghijklmnopqrstuvwxyzyxwvutsrqponmlkjihgfedcb cdefghijklmnopqrstuvwxyzyxwvutsrqponmlkjihgfedc ... etc
 ...